Getting the Gospel Right

 Every Christian should make an effort to follow the Biblical principles, but we must not forget to trust Christ to provide the grace necessary to make up for our inability to fully keep God’s precepts.
 And while teaching Biblical principles is helpful for believers it can never impart life to unbelievers.

 Here lies a man who has just keeled over dead of a massive heart attack.
 His heart is stopped and he no longer breathes.
 A personal health trainer discovers the body and immediately goes into action.
 He runs to his library, pulls down a book which gives the finest principles of fitness and nutrition, and carefully places the book on the dead man’s chest.
 Though the book could be most helpful to a living man, it is of no value whatsoever to the dead man.
-The dead man stays dead, cross of Jesusregardless of the writer’s skill and the health trainer’s good intentions.
+The dead man stays dead, regardless of the writer’s skill and the health trainer’s good intentions.
 Dead men do not need principles about exercise or proper diet; they need life!

 So it is with the unregenerate who sit in church every Sunday.
 The principles they hear cannot possibly impart life.
 Only Jesus does that.
 And in our rush to attract sinners to church with principles of success we fail to give them the one thing they truly need – Jesus Christ.
 How many times have pastors given an invitation for sinners to come to Christ at the conclusion of a Christless, crossless sermon.
 Though they may motivate some to “come forward” through their persuasive personalities, the lack of gospel content in their preaching insures that new births will rarely occur.
 Paul writes, “I am not ashamed of the gospel of Christ for it is the power of God unto salvation to everyone who believes…”